Open Season 2

 Open Season 2 is a 2008 American animated comedy film and the second in the Open Season film series.
 It was directed by Matthew O'Callaghan.
 It premiered theatrically in South Africa on September 24, 2008, and was released direct-to-video in the United States on January 27, 2009.
-The film received mixed reviews and grossed $8.7 million worldwide.
+The film grossed $8.7 million worldwide and like its predecessor, received mixed reviews.

 Plot

 In the spring, Elliot has grown giant new antlers and is about to marry Giselle.
 However, Elliot's new antlers are cracked off in an accident, which upsets him.
 Believing that his cracked antlers are a sign of bad luck and after hearing words being spoken by Ian during the wedding ceremony, Elliot begins to have second thoughts.
 Meanwhile, Mr. Weenie finds a dog biscuit trail that his previous owners left behind and follows it.
 At the climax of the wedding, Elliot witnesses Mr. Weenie being taken away by his old owners, Bob and Bobbie.
 Elliot tells an exaggerated story to the other forest animals about Bobbie torturing Mr. Weenie (made possible by his misinterpretation of Bobbie's excessive affections toward Mr. Weenie) and decides to make a rescue mission to save him while also using it to avoid marrying Giselle until his giant antlers grow back.
 Boog, Elliot, Giselle, McSquizzy, Buddy, Serge and Deni set off on a rescue mission under Boog's lead.

 Meanwhile, the pets of Bob and Bobbie's friends – on their way to Pet Paradiso, a resort for humans and their pets - meet at a rest stop.
-There is Fifi, a toy poodle and his basset hound companion Roberto, two cats named Stanley and Roger, and two Southern dogs named Rufus and Charlene.
+There is Fifi, a Toy Poodle and his Basset Hound companion Roberto, two cats named Stanley and Roger, and two Southern dogs named Rufus and Charlene.
 Fifi discusses his hatred for wild animals, describing how he claims they got him shocked by a bug zapper.
 He then tries to maul a nearby rabbit, until he's stopped by his owner.
 Meanwhile, the wilds find Weenie, much to Elliot's dismay.
 They try to free him while his owners stop at a gas station.
 They free him from his chains, but because of Elliot's impulsiveness and clumsiness, they accidentally leave him stuck in the RV along with Buddy.
 Elliot and Giselle have an argument, and eventually leave Elliot to search for Mr. Weenie himself, while Serge and Deni fly to look for him.

 The owners reach the pet camp with Mr. Weenie and Buddy.
 The other pets meet with Weenie, and Fifi tries to revert Weenie back into his pet state, but Weenie resists.
 Buddy helps Weenie escape and Buddy tries to free Weenie from his shock collar.
 During the chase, Fifi gets shocked by the collar and gets the fur on his forehead burned, causing him to lose most of his sanity and vow revenge.